Intrenion/Milcraft/doctrine/wired-for-war.md

 Set clear decision levels and filter information before it reaches commanders.

 **Outcome**
-Leaders focus on choices that match their responsibility.
+Leaders focus on choices that align with their responsibilities.

 Chapter: What Change Is Creating For Us - Command and Control… Alt-Delete: New Technologies and Their Effect on Leadership